buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 ### Material

 A `Material` is a `Class` of type `Material`.
-Since the release of Oktober 2023, Materials are not treated separately anymore.
+Since the release of November 2023, Materials are not treated separately anymore.

 ### Property